-If no vertical mirroring is configured the value of the parameter SensorHeight is not used.
+If no vertical mirroring is configured and if TapGeometry is set to Geometry_1X_1Y, the value of the parameter SensorHeight is not used.
 Instead, the sum of OffsetY and Height is used.
 This makes the use of the module easier as an extra configuration is avoided, if defaults are used.